Kodály Music Teaching Certificate

 • All materials are available through West Music (more information above under “Course Materials: Ordering Information”).

-150 Rounds for Singing and Teaching (May have from Level II)
+• 150 Rounds for Singing and Teaching

-Research and Retrieval (May have from Level II)
+• Research and Retrieval

-Kodály Teaching Weave I, Rappaport* 2nd Edition available from Pro Canto Press
+• Kodály Teaching Weave I, Rappaport

-Kodály Teaching Weave 2, Rappaport* Pro Canto Press
+• Kodály Teaching Weave 2, Rappaport

-185 Unison Pentatonic Exercises
+• 185 Unison Pentatonic Exercises

-¡Canta Conmigo! by Dr Rachel Gibson
+• ¡Canta Comigo! by Rachel Gibson (Recommended)

 Level III Pedagogy, Materials, Song Collection